 And on a scale of 1 to 10 it’s a 10.
 But what are the right questions?

-Below are ten important questions to ask when looking for a new mortgage loan.
-If the loan officer you’re working with avoids answering your questions or gives very vague answers that should raise a red flag and you might want to consider finding a new loan officer to work.
+Below are ten most important questions to ask when looking for a new mortgage loan.
+If the Loan Officer you’re working with avoids answering your questions or gives very vague answers that should raise a red flag and you might want to consider finding a new Loan Officer to work with.
 Make sure you pick one with at least 5-10 years of experience who works for a highly rated company with the Better Business Bureau.